Moving Your Plan When You’re on the Move

 Mapping out Your Options

-Regardless of where you’re moving, here are some helpful hints for an easy and safe transition:
+Regardless of where you’re moving, here are some helpful tips for an easy and safe transition:

-- Create a Medication List that includes your prescription and over-the-counter medications’ name, strength, dosing schedule, and the condition for which you’re being treated.
-Be sure to include any medication to which you’re allergic and carry it with you at all times, perhaps in a wallet or handbag.
+- Create a Medication List that includes your prescription and over-the-counter medications’ names, strengths, dosing schedules, and the conditions for which you’re being treated.
+Be sure to include any medication to which you’re allergic and carry it with you at all times.

 - Write down the names and phone numbers of your current doctors and pharmacy.
 Keep it handy in case of emergencies or if needed at doctors’ appointments.